-Naachiyaar Movie Review
+Naachiyaar Movie Review: Bala Takes A Different Route With This Slick & Intriguing Drama!

 Rest Of The Cast

-Apart from Jyothika and GV Prakash Kumar, Naachiyaar also features newcome Ivaana in an important role.
-Reportedly, Rockline Venkatesh is also a part of the cast list.
+Apart from Jyothika and GV Prakash, Naachiyaar also features newcomer Ivaana in an important role.
+She deserves a special mention and one wouldn't say that this is her debut movie as such is the intensity and originality that she has put into the character.

 Script & Direction – Bala

-Naachiyar is Bala's eighth film as a director.
-He has penned the script for the movie.
-The National award winning film-maker who is well-known for realistic and har-hitting movies is expected to deliver yet another superlative product in the form of Naachiyaar.
+Bala has opted for a different approach in Naachiyaar.
+The storyline of the movie is simple and is quite relatable to many.
+The screenplay is slick and properly weighed, which takes the film forward in a smooth manner.
+Nevertheless, all the characters have been etched and penned with perfection, giving the performers ample scope of opportunity for a class act.

+Bala has packaged the film, with some subtle commercial elements, which have worked well for a movie like this.
+He also comes up with some surprise in the form of twists and small suspense, which have been implanted pretty well.
+However, he keeps the realistic quotient of the movie intact, according to the requirement of the movie.
+Bala's usage of visual language is exemplary in Naachiyaar as well.

-Music & BGM - Ilaiyaraja
+Music & BGM - Ilaiyaraaja

-Music maestro Ilaiyaraja has helmed the music department of the movie.
-Naachiyaar marks the fifth association of Ilaiyaraja after Sethu, Pithamagan, Naan Kadavul and Thaarai Thappatai.
+Music maestro Ilaiyaraaja has helmed the music department of the movie.
+The BGM is top notch and it supports the film extremely well.
+In fact, the BGM is one of the biggest positives of the movie and does take the movie to a higher level.

 Other Departments